johanley/special-relativity-core/README.md

 *However, I haven't retained this simplicity.*
 What's more important to me here is to ensure correctness.
 The main way of doing that is to have the core of almost all phenomena implemented by the Lorentz Transformations.
-I have succeeded in doing so for all phenomena except for kinematic (Thomas) precession for circular motion.
+I have succeeded in doing so for all phenomena except for kinematic spin (Thomas precession) for circular motion.
 In that case, an implementation using the Lorentz Transformation requires numerical integration along the object's history.
-(I have included an example which shows how using N boosts to approximate a circular orbit with regular-sided polygons closely approximates the formula for kinematic (Thomas) precession.)
+I have included an example which shows how using N boosts to approximate a circular orbit with regular-sided polygons closely approximates the formula for kinematic spin (Thomas precession).

 **Kinematic rotation is important.**